Stay Down Here Where You Belong

-"Stay Down Here Where You Belong" was a pacifist song written by Irving Berlin in 1914.
-The lyrics depict a conversation between the devil and his son, the devil exhorting him to "stay down here where you belong" because people on Earth do not know right from wrong.
+"Stay Down Here Where You Belong" is a pacifist novelty song written by Irving Berlin in 1914, presumably in opposition to the Great War.
+The lyrics describe a conversation between the devil and his son, the devil exhorting him to "stay down here where you belong" because people on Earth do not know right from wrong.

+Victor Records paired Burr's recording of the song with his rendition of "I Didn't Raise My Boy to Be a Soldier".

+History

+Musicologist Charles Hamm compared the song's topical nature to Irving Berlin's "They're on Their Way to Mexico", performed in 1914 by the Heidelberg Quintet.

+It was performed in 1915 on the steamboat Providence during its afternoon concert series, where it was described as a "two-step".